 angiogenesis: the growth of new blood vessels

-anti-inflammatory: an anti-inflammatory is a substance that reduces inflammation in the body.
+anti-inflammatory: a substance that reduces inflammation in the body.

 antioxidant : an antioxidant is a compound that inhibits oxidation. free radicals create oxidative stress and an inflammatory response which in turn can damage DNA and result in injury to the epidermal and dermal layers of the skin. in the skin, this manifests as premature aging with decreased elasticity leading to increased wrinkling, age spots, and decreased skin tone. antioxidants stabilize free radicals, which in turn limits their ability to damage the body. some of our favorite ingredients are notable for their antioxidant effects, including elderberry, plum, and lychee.

-anti-tyrosinase: an anti-tyrosinase blocks the enzyme tyrosinase, one of the key enzymes in the formation of melanin in the skin.
+anti-tyrosinase: blocks the enzyme tyrosinase, one of the key enzymes in the formation of melanin in the skin.

 arthralgias: painful, achy joints. also known as being in your 50’s.